sahil994/RetrofitKotlinRxJavaAndroid/README.md

     }

- 4.Then sync your project ..after that add dependencies for rertofit and retrofit rx adapter
+4. Then sync your project ..after that add dependencies for rertofit and retrofit rx adapter

     dependencies{